-- Include a soundtrack - Your game has a soundtrack of some kind.
-No need for it to be handmade. - Include a soundtrack with 2+ tracks - Your soundtrack has at least two tracks.
-Again, you don't have to create them, but make sure they are license properly. - Include a soundtrack with 2+ tracks composed entirely by the team - With this one we kicked it up a notch.
-You only need two tracks to qualify, but both of those tracks, along with any others, must be lovingly handcrafted by you or your team.
+For the first level your game just needs a soundtrack of some kind.
+No need for it to be handmade.

+For the second one your soundtrack has at least three tracks.
+Again, you don't have to create them, but as always, make sure everything is licensed properly.

+With this one we kicked it up a notch.
+You only need two tracks to qualify, but both of those tracks, along with any others, must be lovingly hand-crafted by you or your team.